intuition-dev/intuDesignWork/src/readme.md

 #### Cross platform development continued:

- You can also use Cordova or PhoneGap: to make Android or IOS app.
-I use http://build.PhoneGap.com so there is no Android, IOS, or Cordova to install.
+ You can also use Cordova or Cordova: to make Android or IOS app.
+I use https://cordova.apache.org/docs/en/latest/ so there is no Android, IOS, or Cordova to install.
 It is all done in the cloud.

 Here is an example cross platform app: (http://github.com/INTUITION-dev/mbMobile), for 3 platforms.
-Notice that the web app, electron app and phonegap app all use a symbolic link to the same directory: **same code base**.
+Notice that the web app, electron app and Cordova app all use a symbolic link to the same directory: **same code base**.
 We won't spend more time on this, you can look at the code but just a point is: you can make a cross platform app in Pug.

 # Future and Low-code